-- 1. RB was a public company.
-Until November 24, 2014, the common shares of RB traded on the Toronto Stock Exchange and the U.S. OTCQX marketplace, at which time they were delisted. - 2.
-RB was established to acquire, explore, develop and mine mineral resource properties in Canada and internationally.
+- 1. RB was a public company; until November 24, 2014, the common shares of RB traded on the Toronto Stock Exchange and the U.S. OTCQX marketplace, at which time they were delisted. - RB was established to acquire, explore, develop and mine mineral resource properties in Canada and internationally.
 RB had 16 direct and indirect subsidiaries, including QLI, QLIM and Sirocco.
-A copy of the Company's corporate chart is attached as Appendix "C". - 3.
-The three RB subsidiaries in receivership were: - a) QLI, whose principal asset at the commencement of the receivership was a lithium mine in La Corne, Quebec (the "Lithium Project").
-The Lithium Project and substantially all of QLI's business and assets were sold to North American Lithium Inc. (the "QLI Purchaser") pursuant to an Asset Purchase Agreement dated June 10, 2016 between the Receiver and the QLI Purchaser (the "QLI Transaction").
-The QLI Transaction was approved by the Court on June 21, 2016 and closed on July 5, 2016: - b) QLIM, which did not carry on business operations, nor did it have any assets or employees.
-QLIM was a guarantor of certain of QLI's obligations; and
+A copy of the Company's corporate chart is attached as Appendix "C".

+- 3. The three RB subsidiaries in receivership were: - a) QLI, whose principal asset was a lithium mine in La Corne, Quebec (the "Lithium Project"), the business and assets of which were sold to the Purchaser pursuant to the Transaction; - b) QLIM, which did not carry on business operations, nor did it have any assets or employees.
+QLIM was a guarantor of certain of QLI's obligations; and - c) Sirocco, being an inactive holding company and an indirect shareholder of Atacama Minerals Chile S.C.M. ("Atacama"), an operational iodine mine located in Aguas Blancas, Chile.